Moving to Dortmund

 It cost me 900 Euro to learn this.

-And no, I haven't reported it to police - not yet.
-But I do have it on my todo list, it just doesn't have the highest priority (not when I do not have anywhere to live and the crime is two months old anyway).
+And no, I haven't reported it to the police - not yet.
+But I do have it on my todo list; it just doesn't have the highest priority (not when I do not have anywhere to live and the crime is two months old anyway).